The Hole, New York City

 The Hole, also known as the Jewel Streets neighborhood, is a small neighborhood in New York City on the border between Brooklyn and Queens.
-It is a low-lying area, with a ground level that is 30 ft lower than the surrounding area.
-The area is run-down, and suffers from frequent flooding.
-It has been described as a "lost neighborhood", and as resembling a border town from the Wild West.
-It is generally bordered by Eldert Lane, 78th (Sapphire) Street, South Conduit Avenue, and Linden Boulevard.
-Nearby neighborhoods include East New York, Lindenwood, and Ozone Park.
+It is a low-lying area with a ground level that is 30 ft lower than the surrounding area.

+The area is run down and suffers from frequent flooding.
+It has been described as a "lost neighborhood" resembling a border town from the Wild West.
+Nearby neighborhoods include East New York and Lindenwood.

 The New York City Department of Housing Preservation and Development's Jewel Streets Neighborhood Plan is intended to address many of the negative issues within the neighborhood.

-The Jewel Streets Neighborhood is home to the New York City Federation of Black Cowboys.
+The Hole is home to the New York City Federation of Black Cowboys.

 Boundaries

-The area is generally bounded by Eldert Lane to the north, 78th (Sapphire) Street to the west, South Conduit Avenue to the east, and Linden Boulevard to the south.
+The Hole is generally bounded by Drew Street to the west, South Conduit Avenue to the north and east, and Linden Boulevard to the south.
 The area is sometimes called the Jewel Streets neighborhood because several streets are named after gems.

 Demographics

 Because The Hole is not an officially designated neighborhood, no direct census data are published for it.
-However, the enclave largely overlaps with census tracts on the Brooklyn–Queens border near East New York and Lindenwood.
-According to the 2020 United States Census, the surrounding tracts that include The Hole reported the following characteristics:
+However, The Hole largely overlaps with census tracts on the Brooklyn–Queens border near East New York and Lindenwood.
+In the 2020 United States Census, the surrounding tracts that include The Hole reported the following characteristics: